appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 > Note: If both properties `searchOperators` and `queryString` are set to `true` then `queryString` will have the priority over `searchOperators`.

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/yb5IhaBzF9qUXtTam5j7"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/yb5IhaBzF9qUXtTam5j7"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### queryString

 Defaults to `false`.
 If set to `true` than it allows you to create a complex search that includes wildcard characters, searches across multiple fields, and more.
 Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).